Welding Cracks & How to Prevent Them

-Weld cracks are severe flaws that usually require rework or repair.
-A welded joint experiences a dramatic reduction in strength as soon as the crack forms, hence the need to address them in most cases.
+A welded joint experiences a dramatic reduction in strength as soon as the crack forms, hence the need to address them.

 While weld cracks are alarming, there are many ways to prevent them.
-You can significantly reduce weld cracking if you understand how they form and take the necessary steps before, during, and sometimes after welding.
+You can significantly reduce weld cracking if you understand how they form and take the necessary steps before, during, and after welding.

 This article will teach you about hot and cold cracks, what causes them, and the crack prevention methods that work 99% of the time.